Democrats won big last week. So government will continue to grow. Individual freedom will yield.

 Sorry, that's not freedom.
 That's force.

 Obama's supporters seem to think it's enough to put this extraordinary man in office.
+After that, he will take care of everything.
+Spare us the details.

 "Obama is a classic example of this cult of the presidency," said David Boaz of the Cato Institute.
 "But the idea that any politician can just fix the problems in society — that there's some magic there — that doesn't start with Obama.
 It goes a long way back."